Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/mks_plans/guide.en-gb.md

 ### Maximum Cluster Size

 Cluster size defines the number of worker nodes in the Kubernetes cluster.
 The Free plan supports up to 100 nodes, suitable for learning, testing, or small-scale projects.
 The Standard plan scales up to 500 nodes, enabling medium to large production deployments.

+### Regional availability

+Regional availability determines the number of zones on which the cluster is deployed.
+The Free plan is limited to a single zone, while the Standard plan is deployed across three availability zones, improving resilience and minimising the impact of outages at the zone level.

+Example: A cluster with the Standard plan can maintain application continuity if a zone goes down, while a cluster with the Free plan would go down.

 ### Summary